Plugin Development Steps

 npx nx test my-plugin

-After building, the output (e.g., packages/packages/dist or the configured output directory) will contain publishable files.
+After building, the output (e.g., packages/my-plugin/dist or the configured output directory) will contain publishable files.

 The template provides an nx release flow (refer to the repo's release script).
 Typical steps: